All Episodes

 You can see it with the attempts to end the legislative filibuster.

-You can see it with the massive power grab of ruling by executive fiat and the stroke of a pen and and bypassing an entire co-equal branch of government.
+You can see it with the massive power grab of ruling by executive fiat and the stroke of a pen and bypassing an entire co-equal branch of government.

 You see it with the borders and amnesty and Joe Biden's cages for kids in the middle of a pandemic when they're literally laying on top of one another.

-And then, you know, pushing these kids out to the states, you know, basically facilitating law breaking, aiding and abetting.
+And then, you know, pushing these kids out to the states, you know, basically facilitating lawbreaking, aiding and abetting.

-Uh it's illegal to enter this country without permission.
+It's illegal to enter this country without permission.

-It's that's the law.
+That's the law.

 If you don't like the law, change the law, but they haven't changed the law.